We are open for business and continue to offer a full range of legal services. Our local approachable experts are here to support you.

 Many of our medical negligence clients work with us under a conditional fee agreement, otherwise referred to as a no win, no fee deal, avoiding any financial risk when pursuing compensation.

-Our fees will only apply if we are successful in claiming compensation on your behalf.
+Our fees will only apply if we are successful in claiming compensation for pressure sores on your behalf.
 There are no upfront fees and, if you claim is unsuccessful, you will not owe us anything.

 It is also possible that, if your pressure sore claim is successful, the legal costs may be met by the other side, meaning there will be no costs for yourself.